CDRT/blog/docs/2020/cv_intune_deploy.md

+---
+author: Philip Jorgensen
+date: 11/20/2020
+---

-### Deploying Commercial Vantage <br> with Intune   <!-- {docsify-ignore} -->
+# Deploying Commercial Vantage with Intune
-*Author: Philip Jorgensen*

 Download the latest version of Commercial Vantage with Deployment Guide [here](https://support.lenovo.com/solutions/hf003321)

-**Preparing the Win32 App**
+## Preparing the Win32 App

 Once the zip has been downloaded and extracted, use the Content Prep [Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) to convert to an .intunewin format.
 There's already a provided batch file that handles the installation of all dependencies, certs, and .msix bundle so this will be used as the setup file.
 A sample command would be:

 ```cmd
 IntuneWinAppUtil.exe -c "C:\IntuneWin\LenovoCommercialVantage_10.2010.11.0_v1" -s "setup-commercial-vantage.bat" -o "C:\IntuneWin\output" -q